vectorvalor2/RDP/README.md

 Create a real-time 3D computer graphics software suite and AI game engine with this script -

-#REDPARSON GAME ENGINE WITH A SELECTIVE SORT IN A REFINED SEARCH
+#REDPARSON GAME ENGINE: FOR A SELECTIVE SORT IN A REFINED SEARCH

 #ifndef Eraser
 #define Eraser(Expands all existing sections with more detail,\